zyc-commit-cloud/HSDNet/README.md

 Their roles are:

-- `HSDNet.yaml`: defines the HSDNet backbone and high-resolution detection neck;
+- `HSDNet.yaml`: defines the HSDNet backbone and HRMS-Neck;
 - `block.py`: contains the DPFE, PPA, Coordinate Attention, and hypergraph-related modules;
 - `tasks.py`: registers the model components and constructs the network;
 - `loss.py`: contains the Inner-CIoU-based bounding-box regression implementation.